Skip to main content

 Note that:

-• If environments is not specified for a Realtime Feature View, then it is assumed to be compatible with all Tecton environments.
+• If environments is not specified for a Realtime Feature View, it is assumed to be compatible with all Tecton environments.

 • During execution, all Realtime Feature Views within a Feature Service run in the same Environment.
 As a result, the on_demand_environment specified in the Feature Service must be on the environments list for all Realtime Feature Views included in the features list.